jacopok/population_analysis/README.md

 Then, you can make your own folder and place inside it some scripts, which can import functions from `population_analysis`.
 For an example, see the folder `jacopo/`.

+After you have made some changes, you can add the files you modified with `git add <files list>`, commit them with `git commit -m "some message` and push the changes with `git push`.